Annette Lind

-Annette Harbo Lind (born 2 June 1969 in Spøttrup) is a Danish politician, who is a member of the Folketing for the Social Democrats.
+Annette Harbo Lind (born 2 June 1969) is a Danish politician who was member of the Folketing for the Social Democrats from 2011 to 2024.
 She was elected at the 2011 Danish general election.
 She was a member of the municipal council of Holstebro Municipality from 2010 to 2011.

+In 2024, she became consul general in Flensburg representing the Danish minority in Northern Germany.